0rang-3/Swift-Chat/README.md

 ## Description

 Welcome to Swift Chat: A terminal based chat service to help connect you and your friends from anywhere in the world!
+### Features
+/change color: change the color of your texts

+/change name: change your username

+/participants: view the participants online, as well as their statuses

+/online: appear on the participants list

+/offline: no longer appear on the participants list

+/set status: set a custom status

+/remove status: remove your custom status

+/partymode: send out party emojis to celebrate an occasion
 ## Getting Started

 ### Dependencies